 The trading occurred from at least January 2009 to September 2010, the agency said.

-The Financial Industry Regulatory Authority and exchanges owned by Nasdaq OMX Group Inc. (NDAQ), NYSE Euronext (NYX) and Bats Global Markets Inc. fined Hold Brothers $3.4 million for manipulative trading activities and other violations, bringing the total fines to the broker to more than $5.9 million.
+The Financial Industry Regulatory Authority and exchanges owned by Nasdaq OMX Group Inc. (NDAQ:US), NYSE Euronext (NYX:US) and Bats Global Markets Inc. fined Hold Brothers $3.4 million for manipulative trading activities and other violations, bringing the total fines to the broker to more than $5.9 million.

 Regulators have required brokers to tighten controls when they give clients direct access to markets, warning that so- called sub-accounts can be used to hide wrongdoing.
 The SEC implemented the rule in July 2011 directing firms to limit risks associated with direct access.
 The rule ended unsupervised trading, or “naked access,” to markets.